lgommans/presentation-feedback/README.md

 You can use my installation of this software (see link above) for free, or install a version for yourself.

 ## Installing

-Installing requires a MySQL/MariaDB server.
-Optionally, for all features to function, PHP's `mail()` function should work.
-Modify `config.php` and place all files in a folder on your website.
-It requires PHP 5.4 or maybe 5.3.
-The database setup is automatic.
-See `dbsetup.php` for which tables are created.

-## License

-Copyright 2016, Luc Gommmans.

-You are free to:

-- copy, study, modify and redistribute the source code and associated documentation;
-- run the software for your personal use (including up to 5 other users);

-provided that:

-- this license remains unchanged;
-- the above copyright notice remains in place;
-- your copy includes a link to this Github repository visible to users; and
-- you unconditionally provide a copy of the source code including your modifications.
+Dependencies:

+- MySQL/MariaDB
+- Tested with PHP 5.4 and 7.0, but might work with others
+  - For all features to work, PHP's `mail()` function should work

+Setup:

+1. Place all files in a folder on your website.
+   (You might want to disallow access to the `.git` folder!)
+2. Modify `config.php`.
+   (Database setup is automatic, see `dbsetup.php` for which tables are created.)
+3. Done!

 ## Contributing